DanRepik/api_foundry/readme.md

 * **Managing Concurrency** - An explanation of how API-Foundry handles concurrency among application clients.
 * **Object and List Properties** - Demonstrations of how API-Foundry can return objects with nested objects or lists as properties, and how to configure these properties.
 * **Authorization** - API foundry provides role based security allowing restrictions down to the property level.
+* **Soft Deletes** - Learn how to implement soft delete functionality to mark records as deleted without physical removal.
+See [Soft Deletes Documentation](docs/soft_deletes.md) for detailed guidance.

 The examples in this guide use data from the Chinook database.
 The examples presented here are a subset of a complete working example available in the examples directory.